Elamite cuneiform: First document in Elamite cuneiform (2250 BCE)

 However, some believe that Elamite cuneiform might have been in use since 2500 BCE.
 The tablets are poorly preserved, so only limited parts can be read, but it is understood that the text is a treaty between the Akkad king Nāramsîn and Elamite ruler Hita, as indicated by frequent references like "Nāramsîn's friend is my friend, Nāramsîn's enemy is my enemy".

 Persepolis Administrative Archives

 In 1933–34, 33,000 Elamite cuneiform tablets were found as part of the Persepolis Administrative Archives.
 The Archives are the most important primary source for an understanding of the internal workings of the Achaemenid Empire.

 Other Achaemenid inscriptions

-The most famous Elamite scriptures and the ones that ultimately led to its decipherment are the ones found in the trilingual inscriptions of monuments commissioned by the Achaemenid Persian kings; the Achaemenid royal inscriptions.
+The most famous Elamite writings and the ones that ultimately led to its decipherment are the ones found in the trilingual inscriptions of monuments commissioned by the Achaemenid Persian kings; the Achaemenid royal inscriptions.
 The inscriptions, like the Rosetta Stone's, were written in three different writing systems.
 The first was Old Persian, which was deciphered in 1802 by Georg Friedrich Grotefend.
 The second, Babylonian cuneiform, was deciphered shortly after the Old Persian text.
 Because Elamite is unlike its neighboring Semitic languages, the script's decipherment was delayed until the 1840s.
 Even today, lack of sources and comparative materials hinder further research of Elamite.